npms-io/npms-analyzer/README.md

 The `consume` command starts consuming the queue, running the analysis process for each module.

-Bellow is an example of running the command locally:

 `$ npms-analyzer consume --log-level verbose --concurrency 5`

 For more information about the command, run `$ npms-analyzer consume -h`

 ### npms-analyzer analyze

 The `analyze` command analyzes a single module and prints the result.

-Bellow is an example of running the command locally:
+This is mainly useful for debugging purposes.

 `$ npms-analyzer analyze cross-spawn`